department-of-veterans-affairs/vets-website/_disability/learn-eligibility-claim-types-original-claim.md

 <div class="row" markdown="0">
 <div class="small-12 columns" markdown="1">

 The first disability claim filed is considered the Original Claim.
-A Service Member within 180 days of separation, Veteran or survivor of deceased Veteran may file an Original Claim.
+A Servicemember within 180 days of separation, Veteran or survivor of deceased Veteran may file an Original Claim.

 </div>
 </div>